17. 7 in linked extension.

-3 lounges (1 with TV), conservatory, dining room, free Wi-Fi in dining room and west lounge, wedding facilities, beachfront garden, unsuitable for disabled.
+3 lounges (1 with TV), conservatory, dining room, free Wi-Fi in some public areas, wedding facilities, seafront lawn with benches, organic vegetable garden, unsuitable for disabled.

 all ages welcomed.